candiepih/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### LTS
 * What does LTS mean?

+At the end of the topic the following task files were used to help grasp the concepts.

 ## 0-current_working_directory
 script that prints the absolute path name of the current working directory